What is BMW Neue Klasse?

 Ride and Handling

-My driving routes so far have taken in some motorway along with A and B roads in Wiltshire, Hampshire, Berkshire and Oxfordshire.
-Keeping to 20″ wheels improves the rather firm ride somewhat and helps the ride comfort.
-Ride is still firm though and you hear and feel some road surfaces like flyover expansion joints and surfaces more than in my Model 3.
+Keeping to 20″ wheels improves the rather firm ride somewhat and helps reduce road noise.
+The ride is still firm though and you feel some road surfaces like flyover expansion joints and surfaces more than in my Model 3.
 Conversely the iX3 has so far managed to sail over potholes it has encountered as though they weren’t there.
+There is some suspension noise on some poor road surfaces but mostly it feels very refined.

-Overall the car is refined on the roads and very capable and confident on the twisties.
-It is quiet and felt planted on corners, not that I was testing the envelope.
+Overall the car feels surprisingly light and nimble and is very capable and confident on the twisties. .
 Overall BMW have done a great job perfecting the steel spring chassis.
 The forthcoming Mercedes GLC on optional air suspension wins on ride according to reviews but not handling.

 Performance?
 Well with an official 0-62 in 4.9 seconds (which some enthusiastic journos have already tested to nearer 4.5) it’s fast enough.
 This 50 xDrive 4 wheel drive version will eventually be joined by both slower and faster stablemates.